Orpo cabinet: Junnila's resignation

 On 27 June 2023, the Green League, Left Alliance, and Social Democratic Party decided to propose a vote of no confidence against Vilhelm Junnila due to his connections to far-right extremism.
 On 28 June, the Centre Party announced their support for the vote of no confidence.
 Ahead of the vote, the leader of the Swedish People's Party, Anna-Maja Henriksson, suggested that the Finns could replace Junnila with another person.
 The suggestion was declined by Riikka Purra, the leader of Finns Party.
 She had threatened to dissolve the government in a private meeting between the governing political parties' leaders, if Junnila had failed to pass the vote.

 In the vote held by the parliament on 28 June 2023, 95 Members of Parliament voted in favor of Junnila, while 86 voted against.
 Three MPs abstained from voting, and 15 were absent.
 The vote created a division within the government, as seven MPs of the government coalition partner, the Swedish People's Party, voted against Junnila, and three abstained.
 Purra commented afterwards that the Swedish People's Party's decision to vote against their minister had "wounded the government" and that similar conduct could not continue in the future.

 After the vote, there were further controversies on Junnila's past actions, including his past motion that Finland should promote contraception and "climate abortions" in "the underdeveloped societies of Africa" in order to battle curbing population growth and enhance living conditions on the African continent.
 The motion was deemed outrageous by another coalition partner, the anti-abortion Christian Democrats.
 On 30 June 2023, Junnila announced that he would resign.
 He was succeeded by Wille Rydman on 6 July 2023.
+Rydman himself became the subject of controversy in July, after private messages were published in which he repeatedly used racist language.